Blank areas, also known as “white space” or “negative space,” can be a key component of visual design, creating a calm and open layout.

 - Extra blocks on the page, such as Spacer Blocks.

-- Padding, the automatic space built into a layout around different site elements.
+- Padding, which is the space built into a layout around different site elements, like page margins, navigation, headers, and footers.

 This guide explains how to troubleshoot issues with blank spaces.